Why is Memorial Day Important? Ask the Iversens, who never came back to the Mendocino Coast

 On Jan.
 30, 1941, Norman Kenneth Iversen enlisted in the United States Navy.
-HIs big brother, Earl Henry Iversen also enlisted that day.
-They were the two sons of Iver Henry Iversen and Irma Ilene Iversen, who were among the immigrant families that settled the Mendocino Coast, likely from Sweden, Norway, Denmark or Finland.
-There were seven sisters and two brothers, their grand grand niece remembers.
-The boys had always planned to be there to watch out for all those girls, but that was never to be.
+His older brother, Earl Henry Iversen, enlisted the same day.
+They were the only two sons of Iver Henry and Irma Ilene Iversen, part of the wave of Scandinavian immigrant families — likely from Sweden, Norway, Denmark, or Finland — who helped settle the Mendocino Coast.

 They were serving aboard the USS Arizona when the Empire of Japan launched a sneak attack while other Japanese were trying to negotiate peace in Washington D.C.
 They were killed by the Japanese and remain entombed with their fellow sailors at the bottom of Pearl Harbor, from enlisted men to an admiral.
 A total of 2,403 Americans were killed at Pearl Harbor, all but 49 being those who served in the military.